alldaygzchen/needcode/readme.md

 1. union: since both have a path to the root, the children is connected

+## Segment Tree

+1. find the middle and split in two half [0,M] [M+1,len(arr)-1], where [] is a closed set
+2. update O(logn) and queryRange O(4log(n)) [prefix sum with array, the prefix need to be calculated if it is updated ]
+3. update, build, rangeQuery are all divide and conquer
+4. we store the value in the segment node for cache, so there is no need to go to the end

 # Depth First Search:

 1. bst traversal is inorder (left->node->right), time complexity:O(n)